CameronWard301/externalembed/README.md

 # Dokuwiki External Embed

 A Dokuwiki plugin to embed external content from the web
+This plugin includes domain privacy features allow you to embed content without needing a cookie / privacy policy for the embedded content This plugin will ask the user to accept embedded content from a domain before loading it ( preventing it from loading trackers and cookies to the user's browser without consent) - see DOMAIN_WHITELIST

+## The road map:

+* Currently, only YouTube has been tested with this plugin.
+I would like to make it more robust so that content from other domains can also be easily embedded (it is currently possible in this version however)

+_____

 ## Prerequisites: